mynar7/blog/content/blog/debugging-javascript/index.md

 ## But what about Node?

 Ah yes... the eternal question.
-How the heck do you debug node JS?
+How does one debug NodeJS?

 You can use [VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging), you can use a neat tool called [NDB](https://github.com/GoogleChromeLabs/ndb), but I say we just use chrome and move on with our lives.

-(Note: I personally always say "ndb" as in "No Big Deal", instead of "node debugger", and it makes me nuts.
+(Note: I personally always confuse "ndb" and "nbd" as in "No Big Deal", instead of "node debugger", and it makes me nuts.
 I **always** mistype it, I can't google it, and so it makes a fool of me everytime I try to use it.)

-1. First you have to add the `--inspect` flag when you run your app.
+1. Open chrome and type `chrome://inspect`
+1. Then start your app with the `--inspect` flag.
     * Ex: `node --inspect server.js`
-1. You should see some
+    * You should see something like: `Debugger listening on ws://127.0.0.1:9229/dfcsd4c63-123e-234-adsd-123lkdfgk`
+1. Go back to Chrome, you should see "Remote Target" and a file name/path to your file, plus a little `inspect` link.
+Click it!
+This should pop open a separate dev tools window.
+1. Add some debuggers to your code and go to town!

+**Note** You may have to close and re-open chrome's debug pane for your app if it doesn't detect your debugger statement on the first pass.
+I'm also on the latest version of chrome, and you should be too 😉

+## Parting Thoughts

+Debugging isn't always my first-line of defense against weird JavaScript, but I use it a lot more often now that I've got a decent workflow for it.

+How do you debug code?
+Hit me up on [twitter](https://twitter.com/leewarrickjr) and let me know!